Dedicated DevOps & Cloud Team

 • How long does your current deployment process take, and how often does it require manual intervention?

-RaftLabs provides dedicated DevOps and cloud engineers specialising in AWS, GCP, Docker, Kubernetes, Terraform, GitHub Actions, and GitLab CI.
-Engineers build CI/CD pipelines, containerise applications, implement infrastructure as code, and set up monitoring and observability.
-Engagements start within one week at a fixed weekly rate.
+RaftLabs embeds dedicated DevOps and cloud engineers skilled in AWS, GCP, Docker, Kubernetes, Terraform, and GitHub Actions.
+They build CI/CD pipelines, containerise applications, define infrastructure as code, and set up monitoring against the four DORA keys: deployment frequency, lead time, change failure rate, and time to restore service.
+Engagements start within one week at a fixed monthly rate.

 Trusted by